Kapeli/Dash-Alfred-Workflow/README.md

 Dash.alfredworkflow
 ====================

-This is the Dash Alfred workflow which comes bundled with Dash.
+This is the Dash Alfred workflow which comes bundled with [Dash](http://kapeli.com/dash).
+Dash lets users instantly search through documentation for 130+ APIs (ranging from HTML to Cocoa).
+All of the Dash-supported documentation sets are available for offline use.

+For more information, check out [Dash's webpage](http://kapeli.com/dash).

 # Installation